-Will The Masters be delayed again after thunderstorms hit Augusta?
+Will the Masters be delayed again after thunderstorms hit Augusta?

 A statement from the tournament said: “Due to inclement weather conditions, Augusta National Golf Club was forced to suspended Monday’s practice round and evacuate the grounds at 11.25am.”

-The weather is expected to improve by Tuesday and Wednesday for the remainder of the practice rounds.
+However, the weather improved by Tuesday and Wednesday for the remainder of the practice rounds and a chance of delays to the actual tournament appears unlikely.

 Masters weather: Is there a chance of more thunderstorms?

-Fortunately, the weather is set to improve before the start of the Masters on Thursday, but there is a 30 per cent chance of rain on Friday, which will also bring the breeziest day of the week.
+The weather improved ahead of the start of the Masters on Thursday, but there is a 30 per cent chance of rain on Friday, which will also bring the breeziest day of the week.

 Is the Masters on TV and is there a live stream?